Getting Started

 queryLanguage: Cypher

-In your second terminal, use the following curl command to create the hello-world-senders Continuous Query:
+In Terminal 2, use the following curl command to create the hello-world-senders Continuous Query:

 curl -X POST http://localhost:8080/api/v1/queries \